sogeuni/contents/abs/basic/special-characters.md

 **[[parameter-substitution#^EXPREPL1|Variable expansion / substring replacement]]**.

-In combination with the > [[io-redirection#^IOREDIRREF|redirection operator]], truncates a file to zero length, without changing its permissions.
+In combination with the > [[io-redirection|redirection operator]], truncates a file to zero length, without changing its permissions.
 If the file did not previously exist, creates it.

 ```bash
 : > data.xxx   # File "data.xxx" now empty.